MannDP/MannDP/README.md

 ---
 - 🌱 [University of Waterloo](https://uwaterloo.ca/) Software Engineering 2023
-- 🔭 Looking for internships for Winter 2022 (January - April)
+- 🔭 Looking for internships for Summer/Fall 2022
 - 📫 Feel free to reach out to me about anything!
 [Email](mailto:mdkpatel@uwaterloo.ca), [LinkedIn](https://www.linkedin.com/in/mann-d-patel).